squidarth/squidarth.github.io/_posts/2018-06-09-rust-threads-detach.md

 implementations.

 The `CLONE_THREAD` flag that is passed to `clone` is really the one that we're interested in here.
-From the docs;
+From the docs:

 > A new thread created with CLONE_THREAD has the same parent process as the caller of clone() (i.e., like CLONE_PARENT), so that calls to getppid(2) return the same value for all of the threads in a thread group.